logoSouthwest Environmental Limited

 2.6 Natural Environments

-Where possible the ecology of the site will be preserved and efforts will be made to increase bio-diversity.
-Submitted plans for the project show the planting of trees as part of the landscaping process, these in time may become habitats for new species.
+Where possible, the ecology of the site will be preserved and efforts will be made to increase biodiversity.
+Submitted plans show the planting of trees as part of the landscaping process, which may become habitats for new species.

 2.7 Waste